 |Return on assets TTM||2.57%|

 TTM: trailing 12 months

-There are currently 2.4 million Vail Resorts shares held short by investors – that's known as Vail Resorts's "short interest".
-This figure is 0.2% up from 2.4 million last month.
+There are currently 1.4 million Vail Resorts shares held short by investors – that's known as Vail Resorts's "short interest".
+This figure is 2.3% down from 1.4 million last month.

 There are a few different ways that this level of interest in shorting Vail Resorts shares can be evaluated.